FOR MESSIAH’S BRIDE, WHAT DOES IT MEAN TO BE “BETROTHED”?

 Here is the problem with this pastor’s false understanding: what he is referring to regarding the “I do” is an agreement to the terms of the covenant, but it’s not the covenant itself, which is given after agreement to the terms has been reached.
 The bride doesn’t control the covenant, the Bridegroom and His Father do.

 The redemption price is paid for the bride, and then the Bridegroom provides the covenant as a promise that He will return to take His betrothed bride back to the wedding chamber, where there will be a short ceremony.
-The ceremony is immediately prior to the consummation, which also takes place at the wedding chamber (and, for those who understand the traditions, the scriptures actually tell us, in Revelation, when that consummation occurs).
+The ceremony is immediately prior to the consummation, which also takes place at the wedding chamber (and, for those who understand the traditions, the scriptures actually tell us when that consummation occurs—Revelation 8:1).

 The baptist pastor claimed that the bride’s agreement to the terms of the covenant (belief) IS the covenant.
 No, the covenant is the Bridegroom’s promise—the guarantee, the downpayment, the betrothal.
 Once a bride is betrothed, she is legally married to the bridegroom, but the two are not physically married yet.

-This is what the traditions mandate: once the redemption of the bride has been paid by the father of the bridegroom (Yah gave His Son as the redemption price for His Son’s bride), and the covenant sealed, the bridegroom will announce to his bride that he is going to his father’s house to build a dwelling place for him and his bride (this is according to the Father’s traditions).
+This is what the traditions mandate: once the redemption of the bride has been paid by the father of the bridegroom (Yah gave His Son as the redemption price for His Son’s bride), and the covenant ratified by blood sacrifice, the bridegroom will announce to his bride that he is going to his father’s house to build a dwelling place for himself and his bride (this is according to the Father’s traditions).

 Once he leaves to do that, it begins a period of mandatory separation—the two cannot have physical contact again until the father tells his son that the dwelling is complete, and to go get his bride and bring her back to the wedding chamber.